Ask Whatever You Wish

 This is confirmed explicitly in verse 16.
 Jesus says to his disciples, “You did not choose me, but I chose you, and appointed you, that you should go and bear fruit, and that your fruit should remain, that whatever you ask of the Father in my name, he may give to you.”

-The logical connection between the two parts of this verse are tremendously important.
-Jesus says that he chose and appointed his disciples that they should go and bear fruit that remains . . . "that [in order that] whatever you ask of the Father in my name, he may give it to you."
-Shortened down it says, "I have given you a fruit-bearing mission in order that your prayers might be answered!"
+The logical connection between the two parts of this verse is tremendously important.
+Jesus says that he chose and appointed his disciples that they should go and bear fruit that remains “that [in order that] whatever you ask of the Father in my name, he may give it to you.”
+Shortened down it says, “I have given you a fruit-bearing mission in order that your prayers might be answered!”
 This only makes sense if prayer is for fruit-bearing.